John Brown's last speech

-John Brown's last speech, so called by his first biographer, James Redpath, was delivered on November 2, 1859.
+John Brown's last speech, so-called by his first biographer, James Redpath, was delivered on November 2, 1859.
 John Brown was being sentenced in a courtroom packed with whites in Charles Town, Virginia, after his conviction for murder, treason against the Commonwealth of Virginia, and inciting a slave insurrection.
-According to Ralph Waldo Emerson, the speech's only equal in American oratory was the Gettysburg Address.
+According to Ralph Waldo Emerson, the speech's only equal in American oratory was the Gettysburg Address; the modern-day American Bar Association ranks it as one of the famous spoken allocutions of American history.

-As was his custom, Brown spoke extemporaneously and without notes, although he had evidently thought about what he would say and he knew the opportunity was coming.
+As was his custom, Brown spoke without notes.
 Transcribed by a phonographer (reporter-stenographer), which newspapers used for important speeches, it was on the next day's front page of countless newspapers nationwide, including The New York Times.

 The American Anti-Slavery Society then predicted that his execution would begin his martyrdom, or that potential clemency would remove "so much capital [...] out of the abolition sails".